-Surgical Error Attorney Columbia
+Surgical Error Attorney Fulton

 Surgeries are complicated, high-skill procedures, and there is always some risk of injury.
 Sometimes, due to complications or risk factors, patients suffer injuries that were simply unavoidable.
 Other times, the surgeon commits some incompetent act and the patient suffers injury because of it.

 Types of Surgical Errors

 Surgical errors can occur during the surgery itself or during pre- or postoperative procedures.
 The law considers unnecessary or unwarranted surgical procedures to be surgical errors.
 Some specific types of surgical errors include: